pceftpos/Examples/Test.Angular.SignalR.Async/README.md

 __You can use the ```https://localhost:<YOUR PORT NUMBER>/``` as ```<YOUR POS SERVER API URI>``` mentioned above, but you will not get the notifications for localhost__
 If you desided to use localhost, please update the mentioned at step 2 files with ```https://localhost:<YOUR PORT NUMBER>/api/v1``` instead of ```<YOUR POS SERVER API URI>```

 Make sure you have the sertificate to run SSL.
-You can agree to use IIS Express generated sertificate only for test application:
+You can agree to use IIS Express generated sertificate only for test application:<br/>
 ![Sertificate](Docs/sertificate.png)

 #### Run